Transum Software

 Pie chart for question 3

 4. Lady Boildespudswell spent the whole of June at her holiday home in Cornwall.
 Each day she took an afternoon stroll before dinner.
-For ten of the days she headed off in a northerly direction.
-For eight of the days she started off in a southerly direction.
+For nine of the days she headed off in a northerly direction.
+For seven of the days she started off in a southerly direction.
 For six of the days she went east and for the rest of the days her walking was to the west.

 Draw a pie chart to show her walking direction during June.